-Your current situation can be depicted as "Opposition" transforming into "The Joyous, Lake".
+Your current situation can be depicted as "Break-through (Resoluteness)" transforming into "Following".

 The Situation